 The real threat to your cat’s belly while outdoors is the sun.
 Cats love to bask in the sunshine, allowing the rays to soak directly into their belly.
 Unfortunately, cats rarely know when they’ve had enough sun.
 Sunburn, heat stroke, dehydration, and skin cancer are all real risks.

 Indulge your pet a little, and let her enjoy some sunshine.
 Bring her inside if she starts exhibiting any negative symptoms.
-During the summer, keep your cat out the sun during peak intensity.
+During the summer, keep your cat out of the sun during peak intensity.
 Cats would spend all day sunbathing if we allowed this to happen.